Th3-Dark-Matt3r/.github/profile/README.md

 # The Dark Matter

-> *"Dark matter is the silent scaffolding of the universe, holding galaxies together while remaining unseen, a puzzle waiting to be solved in the cosmic story."*
+> *"Dark matter is the ghost in the cosmic machine, a force we can't touch or see, yet it shapes galaxies and whispers the universe's secrets, just beyond our reach."*

 ---